Quantum principal component analysis only achieves an exponential speedup because of its state preparation assumptions: The dequantization model

-Sample and query access will be our classical analogue to quantum state preparation.
-This makes sense.
-As we noted previously \cite{tang18a}, QML algorithms shouldn't rely on fast state preparation as the ``source'' of an exponential speedup: the algorithm itself should create the speedup.
-So, our classical model should be able to assume that fast measurements of input states are possible.
+Sample and query (SQ) access will be our classical analogue to quantum state preparation.
+As we noted previously \cite{tang18a}, we should be able to assume that classical analogues can efficiently measure input states: QML algorithms shouldn't rely on fast state preparation as the ``source'' of an exponential speedup.
+The algorithm itself should create the speedup.

-Indeed, for typical instantiations of state preparation oracles, we can get efficient sample and query access to input.
-For example, given input in QRAM \cite{glm08}, we can get log-dimension-time sample and query access to input {\cite[Proposition~3.2]{tang18a}}.
-Similarly, sparse and close-to-uniform vectors can be prepared efficiently, and correspondingly admit efficient sample and query access (details in appendix).
-So, in usual QML settings, sample and query assumptions are easier to satisfy than state preparation assumptions, at least for the forseeable future.
+For typical instantiations of state preparation oracles on classical input, we can get efficient SQ access to input.
+For example, given input in QRAM \cite{glm08}, a strong proposed generalization of classical RAM that supports state preparation, we can get log-dimension-time SQ access to input {\cite[Proposition~3.2]{tang18a}}.
+Similarly, sparse and close-to-uniform vectors can be prepared efficiently, and correspondingly admit efficient SQ access~\footnote{See supplemental material for details on when sample and query access is possible; discussion on the relation of this work to the tensor networks literature; and full proofs for the results stated here.
+It includes Refs.~\cite{Pra14,grover02,vc06,White92,Vidal03,Vidal04,clopzm16,bc17,Eisert06,lvv15,Hoeffding94}}.
+So, in usual QML settings, SQ assumptions are easier to satisfy than state preparation assumptions.

 This leads to a model based on SQ access that we codify with the informal definition of ``dequantization''.
+We say we \emph{dequantize} a quantum protocol $\C{S}: O(T)\text{-time state preparation of }\ket{\phi_1},\ldots,\ket{\phi_c}\to \ket{\psi}$ if we describe a classical algorithm of the form $ \C{C}_\C{S}: O(T)\text{-time } \SQ(\phi_1,\ldots,\phi_c) \to \SQ^\nu(\psi) $ with similar guarantees to $\C{S}$ up to polynomial slowdown.
 This is the sense in which we dequantized the quantum recommendation system in prior work \cite{kp16}.
+In the rest of this article, we will dequantize two quantum algorithms, giving detailed sketches of the classical algorithms and leaving proofs of correctness to the supplemental material~\cite{Note1}.
+These algorithms are applications of three protocols from our previous work \cite{tang18a} rephrased in our access model.